engcomAndre/DesignPatterns/src/main/java/com/dp/creational/singleton/Singleton.md

 ## Creation Patterns

-This is little personal study and analisys about Singleton Pattern, this pattern is a creational pattern, and is used to ensure that a class has only one instance and provides a global point of access to it.
+This is little personal study and analysis of Singleton Pattern, this pattern is a creational pattern, and is used to ensure that a class has only one instance and provides a global point of access to it.

 ### Singleton